Alexr6667/Interactive_Rating_Component/README.md

 After a few hours of trying to search Google, I asked ChatGPT which gave me some working code.
 I then modified it to fit my use case.

-The reset of the Javascript was relatively easy to implement.
+The rest of the Javascript was relatively easy to implement.

+I found trying to reduce the size of the provided SVG difficult and in the end I need to apply a scaleing factor instead of explicitly setting the width and height.
+This is not pixel perfect but it works.

 ### Continued development